gabriellemalate/MoodMemory/README.md

 - display the chosen emoji-emotion from the form just submitted into the "log successful" pop up.
 - search bar displays all moods in mood library with the typed keyword
 - search bar display all memories in the memory library with the typed keyword.
-- loading animation with memory poetry.
+- loading animation.
+- log in, create new user, forgot password.

 PROBABLY NOT SOON
 - memory rooms page: space to organize memories into user specified compartments. + ability to view them via a "room carousel"
-- log in, create new user, forgot password.

 DEFINITELY NOT DURING THE BOOTCAMP
 - memory features are functional